J3ker-new/GuessTheNumber/README.md

 1. The game will generate a random number between 0 and 100.
 2. You will be asked to enter a guess.
 3. The game will give you feedback on your guess, telling you whether it's too high, too low, or close.
 4. Keep guessing until you find the correct number.
-The game will automatically end once you guess correctly.
+The game will prompt you to restart or  end.
 ## How to Run

 ### For Console Version: